 A party who wants to make a preliminary objection must direct their objection to the IPC.
 The notice of inquiry specifies the date by which any preliminary objections must be made to the IPC.
 The objections must be provided in writing.
 The party objecting should state the objection(s) and include any relevant supporting information.
 Before making a decision, the IPC will decide whether to give the other parties an opportunity to make representations.
 The IPC will make a decision about the objection(s) before proceeding further with the review.
 The IPC will provide her decision in writing to the parties.

-- Who has the burden of proof in an inquiry?
+- Who has the burden of proof in an adjudication?

-Section 54 of the ATIPP Act sets out the burden of proof in an inquiry.
+Section 102 of the ATIPP Act (2018) sets out the burden of proof in an adjudication.

 - Why does the IPC publish reports?